Juan Pérez-Giménez

 Juan Manuel Pérez-Giménez (March 28, 1941 – December 10, 2020) was a United States district judge of the United States District Court for the District of Puerto Rico.

 Education and career

-Born in Río Piedras, San Juan, Puerto Rico, Pérez-Giménez received a Bachelor of Arts degree from the University of Puerto Rico in 1963, a Master of Business Administration from George Washington University in 1965, and a Bachelor of Laws from the University of Puerto Rico School of Law in 1968.
+Born in Río Piedras, San Juan, Puerto Rico, Pérez-Giménez attended Chaminade Preparatory School in St. Louis, Missouri, graduating in 1959.
+Received a Bachelor of Arts degree from the University of Puerto Rico in 1963, a Master of Business Administration from George Washington University in 1965, and a Bachelor of Laws from the University of Puerto Rico School of Law in 1968.
 He was in private practice in San Juan from 1968 to 1971, and was then an Assistant United States Attorney for the District of Puerto Rico from 1971 to 1975.
 He was a United States magistrate judge for the District of Puerto Rico from 1975 to 1979.

 Federal judicial service

 On October 23, 1979, Pérez-Giménez was nominated by President Jimmy Carter to a new seat on the United States District Court for the District of Puerto Rico created by 92 Stat.
 1629.
 He was confirmed by the United States Senate on December 5, 1979, and received his commission the following day.
 He served as Chief Judge from 1984 to 1991, and assumed senior status on March 28, 2006.
 Pérez-Giménez died on December 10, 2020, at the age of 79.
 He had just marked his 41st year as a district court judge on December 5, 2020.